Themishau/GTFStoFahrplan/README.md

 Once you have the GTFS data, you can run the script with the following command:

 ```

-python gtfs_to_fahrplan.py /path/to/gtfs_data
+start via main.py

-Replace /path/to/gtfs_data with the path to your GTFS data directory.
+use the UI to create Fahrpläne :)
 ```

 The script will generate Fahrplan-compatible files in the same directory as your GTFS data.